 - Try the BRATT diet: Bananas, Rice (white), Applesauce, Toast (white), and Tea (unsweetened and non-caffeinated)

 - Herbal remedies: Chamomile, ginger, and peppermint teas have calming effects on the gut

 - Supplements, including probiotics, L-glutamine, and calcium carbonate

 - Prescription medications: There are medications your provider can prescribe that you can take with your HIV drugs to prevent diarrhea.
 These medications can help you be much more successful in taking your HIV drugs.

-For more information on managing your diarrhea, please see The Well Project's Diarrhea article.
+For more information on managing your diarrhea, please see our fact sheet on Diarrhea .

 If headaches are bothering you, ask your health care provider if over-the-counter pain relievers are right for you.
 You may also consider alternative or complementary therapies to manage headaches.

 Rash is a common side effect of many of the HIV drugs, especially the non-nucleoside reverse transcriptase inhibitors (NNRTIs) such as Viramune (nevirapine), Sustiva (efavirenz), Intelence (etravirine), and Edurant (rilpivirine).
 Rashes are more common and more severe in women.
 It is important to check your skin for changes in color or any unusual bumps, especially after starting a new medication.

 In rare situations, a rash is a symptom of a severe, life-threatening skin reaction called Stevens-Johnson syndrome.
 Call your health care provider immediately if you experience a bad rash or a rash together with any of the following symptoms: fever, lack of energy, general feeling of illness, muscle or joint aches, itchiness of the skin, mouth sores, bloodshot or dry eyes, and blisters, especially those that look like "targets," or "bulls-eyes."